Who Are You? (Andor): Release

-"Who Are You?" was released on Disney+ on May 6, 2025 as part of a three-episode block, alongside "Messenger" and "Welcome to the Rebellion".
+"Who Are You?" was released on Disney+ on May 6, 2025, as part of a three-episode block, alongside "Messenger" and "Welcome to the Rebellion".

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reports a 88% approval rating, based on 8 reviews.
+The review aggregator website Rotten Tomatoes reports an 88% approval rating, based on 8 reviews.

 William Hughes of The A.V.
-Club gave a positive review, writing "One of the finest episodes this finest of Star Wars shows has ever offered up."
-Mike Redmond of Pajiba gave a negative review, summarizing that "The flight path was already wobbly because of the rushed release schedule, and yet, that can't be blamed for what happened in this latest arc.
+Club gave a positive review, writing, "One of the finest episodes this finest of Star Wars shows has ever offered up."
+Mike Redmond of Pajiba gave a negative review, summarizing that "the flight path was already wobbly because of the rushed release schedule, and yet, that can't be blamed for what happened in this latest arc.
 I can't believe we're doing this".
+Brynna Arens of Den of Geek also gave a positive review, writing that it "is truly one of the best episodes of TV [he's] ever seen and if it doesn't light some kind of emotional fire within you, I don't know what will."
+Esquires Brady Langmann highly praised the Ghorman Massacre, writing, "It's incredible that series creator Tony Gilroy managed to stage a set piece this massive.
+There were times in the battle that genuinely rivaled anything Star Wars has shown us on the big screen this decade."

-"Who Are You?" briefly attained the #8 spot among the top-ranked television episodes of all time on IMDb, and began a streak of five consecutive episodes (Note: "Who Are You?" through "Jedha, Kyber, Erso"; this streak has since been broken as the rating for "Who Else Knows?" has dropped below 9.5) all rated 9.5 or above on that platform, becoming the first television series to do so.
+"Who Are You?" briefly attained the #8 spot among the top-ranked television episodes of all time on IMDb and began a streak of five consecutive episodes (Note: "Who Are You?" through "Jedha, Kyber, Erso"; this streak has since been broken as the rating for "Who Else Knows?" has dropped below 9.5) all rated 9.5 or above on that platform, becoming the first television series to do so.